ggrammar/100slices.pizza/posts/xmas.md

 ## (There's No Place Like) Home for the Holidays

+Oh, there's no place like home for the holidays

+'Cause no matter how far away you roam

+When you pine for the sunshine of a friendly gaze

+For the holidays, you can't beat home sweet home

+I met a man who lives in Tennessee, and he was heading for

+Pennsylvania and some homemade pumpkin pie

+From Pennsylvania folks are travellin'

+Down to Dixie's sunny shore

+From Atlantic to Pacific

+Gee, the traffic is terrific

+Oh, there's no place like home for the holidays

+'Cause no matter how far away you roam

+If you want to be happy in a million ways

+For the holidays, you can't beat home sweet home

 ## Jolly Old St. Nicholas

 ## O Christmas Tree

 O Christmas tree, O Christmas tree!

 Thou tree most fair and lovely!

 O Christmas tree, O Christmas tree,

 Thou tree most fair and lovely!

+---

 The sight of thee at Christmastide

 Spreads hope and gladness far and wide

 O Christmas tree, O Christmas tree!

 Thou tree most fair and lovely!

+---

 O Christmas tree, O Christmas tree!

 Thou hast a wondrous message.

 O Christmas tree, O Christmas tree,

 Thou hast a wondrous message.

+---

 Thou dost proclaim the Savior's birth,

 Goodwill to men and peace on earth.

 O Christmas tree, O Christmas tree,

 Thou hast a wondrous message.

 ## Silent Night